-A UAE Public School - MoE Curriculum Separate transcripts for 10th-12th Grades 75% cumulative GPA across all years - if lower but higher than 60% discuss provisional admissions Only MoE attestation stamp required В High School Diploma (American/ Canadian) Separate transcripts for 10th-12th Grades 75% cGPA across all years - if lower cGPA but higher than 60% discuss Provisional Admissions eligibility Final Diploma SAT score report (400 Math / 500 English) Attestations on transcripts and diploma and CoE С International Baccalaureate Successful completion of the International Baccalaureate (IB) Diploma (IB certificate is not accepted) comprised of a IB Diploma page and a IB Diploma Grade Sheet - 26 points (eligible for provisional admission if has 24 points - meet below requirements as well) There is no "N" awarded for theory of knowledge, the extended essay or for a contributing subject.
+Α UAE Public School - MoE Curriculum Separate transcripts for 10th-12th Grades 70% cumulative GPA across all years - if lower but higher than 60% discuss provisional admissions Only MoE attestation stamp required В High School Diploma (American/ Canadian) Separate transcripts for 10th-12th Grades 70% cGPA across all years - if lower cGPA but higher than 60% discuss Provisional Admissions eligibility Final Diploma SAT score report (440 Math / 500 English) Attestations on transcripts and diploma and CoE C International Baccalaureate Successful completion of the International Baccalaureate (IB) Diploma (IB certificate is not accepted) comprised of a IB Diploma page and a IB Diploma Grade Sheet - 26 points (eligible for provisional admission if has 24 points - meet below requirements as well) There is no "N" awarded for theory of knowledge, the extended essay or for a contributing subject.
 There is no grade E awarded for theory of knowledge and/or the extended essay.
 There is no grade 1 awarded in a subject/level.
 There are no more than two grade 2s awarded (HL or SL).
 There are no more than three grade 3s or below awarded (HL or SL).
 The candidate has gained 12 points or more on HL subjects (for candidate who register for four HL subjects, the three highest grades count).
 The candidate has gained 9 points or more on SL subjects (candidates who register for two SL subjects must gain at least 5 points at SL).
 The candidate has not received a penalty for academic misconduct from the Final Award Committee.
-D British Curriculum 3 A Levels, 5 O Levels - C or above grades If student has 2 A Levels and 2 AS levels with 5 O Levels - C or above grades - discuss Provisional Admissions eligibility Letter from high school confirming British Curriculum, enrolment dates and full- time status (not home schooled) E Indian Curriculum Successful completion of the All India Senior/Higher Secondary School Certificate (CBSE).
+D British Curriculum 2 A Levels, 5 O Levels - C or above grades If student has 2 A Levels and 2 AS levels with 5 O Levels - C or above grades - discuss Provisional Admissions eligibility Letter from high school confirming British Curriculum, enrolment dates and full- time status (not home schooled) E Indian Curriculum Successful completion of the All India Senior/Higher Secondary School Certificate (CBSE).
 Minimum final score of 60%.
-F German Curriculum Final Abitur Completion Document in English with final 2 years grades + 10th/11th transcript - previously 13 years of schooling now 12 years of school - average GPA of 2.3 G Kazakhstan/Russia Successful completion of General Secondary School Certificate (Attestat) with Grades of 4-5 - 11 years of education (9th &amp; 11th grade books). Н High School Diploma 3 Year transcript with original IB Grade Sheet (American/ Canadian) Final High School Diploma with IB courses SAT score report (400 Math / 500 English) □ Letter from high school confirming IB Curriculum, enrollment dates and full-time status (not home schooled) Ι High School 3 Year transcript/s with original A/AS/O levels certificates Diploma/Certificate with Final High School Diploma/Certificate IGCSE / A Levels □ Letter from high school confirming British Curriculum, enrollment dates and full- time status (not home schooled)
+F German Curriculum Final Abitur Completion Document in English with final 2 years grades + $10^{th}/11^{th}$ transcript - previously 13 years of schooling now 12 years of school - average GPA of 2.3 G Kazakhstan/Russia Successful completion of General Secondary School Certificate (Attestat) with Grades of $4-5/5 - 11$ years of education (9 th & 11 th grade books). Н High School Diploma (American/ Canadian) with IB courses 3 Year transcript with original IB Grade Sheet Final High School Diploma SAT score report (440 Math / 500 English) Letter from high school confirming IB Curriculum, enrolment dates and full-time status (not home schooled) I High School Diploma/Certificate with IGCSE / A Levels 3 Year transcript/s with original A/AS/O levels certificates Final High School Diploma/Certificate Letter from high school confirming British Curriculum, enrolment dates and full-time status (not home schooled)

-$\hfill\square$ If studied at public school in UAE - Attestation from MoE in that Emirate
+] If studied at public school in UAE - Attestation from MoE in that Emi rate ir studied at pudiic school in uae - · Attestation from INOF IU tnat En III

-- 3 years of final transcripts in English - ID documents
+- o 3 years of final transcripts in English - ID documents

-□ If studied at private school in Dubai - Attestations & CoE from KHDA
+If studied at private school in Dubai - Attestations & CoE from KHDA

-- Original school leaving documents
+- o Original school leaving documents

-- Original SAT report if required see above
+- o Original SAT report if required see above

-- Original TOEFL iBT / IELTS score report
+- o Original TOEFL iBT / IELTS score report